ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 ## 11. Intent Injections

-Access a protected component, such as a private file or an SQLite content provider, using an exported (proxy) intent.
+Access a protected component, such as a protected file or SQLite content provider, by exploiting an exported (proxy) component.

-This can easily lead to arbitrary file read/write, data leakage and exfiltration, remote code execute (RCE), etc.
+This can easily lead to arbitrary file read/write, data leakage/exfiltration, remote code execute (RCE), etc.

-**This can only be done using a "malicious" PoC app, as it is too complex for tools such as Drozer.**
+**This is too complex for tools such as Drozer, but not for [Malware APK](https://github.com/ivan-sincek/malware-apk#intent).**

-Find out how to perform intent injections using a "malicious" PoC app in my project at [ivan-sincek/malware-apk](https://github.com/ivan-sincek/malware-apk#intent).

 ## 12. Taskjacking

-Find out how to perform [taskjacking](https://developer.android.com/privacy-and-security/risks/strandhogg) using a "malicious" PoC app in my project at [ivan-sincek/malware-apk](https://github.com/ivan-sincek/malware-apk#taskjacking).
+Find out how to perform [taskjacking](https://developer.android.com/privacy-and-security/risks/strandhogg) in my project at [ivan-sincek/malware-apk](https://github.com/ivan-sincek/malware-apk#task-hijacking).

-Sometimes, this is by design, to improve the user experience (UX) when "switching" between two apps.
+Sometimes, allowing this is by design, to improve the user experience (UX) when switching between two apps.

 ## 13. Tapjacking

-Find out how to perform [tapjacking](https://developer.android.com/privacy-and-security/risks/tapjacking) using a "malicious" PoC app in my project at [ivan-sincek/malware-apk](https://github.com/ivan-sincek/malware-apk#tapjacking).
+Find out how to perform [tapjacking](https://developer.android.com/privacy-and-security/risks/tapjacking) in my project at [ivan-sincek/malware-apk](https://github.com/ivan-sincek/malware-apk#tap-hijacking).

 App should prevent overlays on sensitive data inputs by specifying `android:filterTouchesWhenObscured="true"` in its layout files.